Some Guidelines for Parents

 Twelve Important Needs of Siblings and Tips to Address These Needs

 - Siblings need communication that is open, honest, developmentally appropriate, and ongoing.
 Parents may need to deal with their own thoughts and feelings before they can effectively share information with siblings.
 Children may show their stress through their withdrawal or through inappropriate behaviors.
 Parents should be alert to the need to initiate communication with their son/daughter.
 Siblings may be reluctant to ask questions due to not knowing what to ask or out of fear of hurting the parent.
-While doing research on siblings, Sandra Harris found that developmentally appropriate information can buffer the negative effects of a potentially stressful event (Harris, 1994).
+While doing research on siblings, Sandra Harris found that developmentally appropriate information could buffer the negative effects of a potentially stressful event (Harris, 1994).

 - Siblings need developmentally appropriate and ongoing information about their siblings’ autism spectrum disorder.
 Anxiety is most frequently the result of lack of information.
 Without information about a siblings’ disability, younger children may worry about catching the disability and/or if they caused it.
 The young child will only be able to understand specific traits that they can see like the fact that the sibling does not talk or likes to line up their toys.
 School aged children need to know if the autism will get worse, and what will happen to their brother or sister.
 Adolescents are anxious about the future responsibility and impact of the disability on their future family.

 - Siblings need parental attention that is consistent, individualized, and celebrates their uniqueness.
 Many families make a major effort to praise and reward the child with the disability for each step of progress.
 This same effort should be considered for the siblings even if an accomplishment is somewhat “expected.”
-Self esteem is tied to this positive recognition by parents.
+Self-esteem is tied to this positive recognition by parents.
 Remember to celebrate everyone’s achievements as special.

 - Siblings need time with a parent that is specifically for them.
 Schedule special time with the sibling on a regular basis.
-Time with the sibling can be done in various ways such as a 10 minute activity before bed each night or a longer period of ½ hour to an hour 3-4 times a week.
+Time with the sibling can be done in various ways such as a 10-minute activity before bed each night or a longer period of ½ hour to an hour 3-4 times a week.
 The important thing is to have some specific times with a parent that siblings can count on having just for them.

 - Siblings need to learn skills of interaction with their brother or sister with an autism spectrum disorder.
 Sandra Harris & Beth Glasberg (2003) offer guidelines for teaching siblings necessary play skills to interact successfully with their brother or sister with an autism spectrum disorder.
 It is important to go slow and generously praise the sibling for his or her efforts.
-Toys and activities should be chosen that are age appropriate, hold both children’s interest and require interaction.
-The sibling needs to be taught to give instructions as well as prompts and praise to their brother or sister (Harris & Glasberg, 2003).
+Toys and activities should be chosen that are age appropriate, hold both children’s interest, and require interaction.
+The sibling needs to be taught to give instructions as well as prompts and praise to their brother or sister (Harris & Glasberg, 2012).

 - Siblings need to be able to have some choice about how involved they are with their brother or sister with an autism spectrum disorder.
 Be reasonable in your expectations of siblings.
 Most siblings are given responsibility for their brother or sister with a disability at one time or another.
 Show siblings you respect their need for private time and space away from the child with the disability.
 Make every effort to use respite services, community recreational programs, and other available supports so that you are not overly dependent on the sibling.

-- Siblings need to feel that they and their belongings are safe from their brother or sister with autism.
+- Siblings need to feel that they and their belongings are safe from their brother or sister with ASD.
 Some children with an autism spectrum disorder can be destructive and hard to redirect.
 They can also be quick to push, bite, or engage in other challenging behaviors with the sibling as a target.
 Siblings must be taught how to respond in these situations.
-Generally this would include asking a parent for help in handling the situation.
+Generally, this would include asking a parent for help in handling the situation.
 Parents should make every effort to allow siblings a safe space for important items and a safe retreat from their siblings’ aggressive behaviors.
 Thomas Powell and Peggy Gallagher offer ideas on teaching basic behavior skills to siblings (Powell & Gallagher, 1993).

 - Siblings need to feel that their brother or sister is being treated as “normal” as possible.
 Explain differential treatment and expectations that apply to the child with a disability.
 As they mature, siblings can better understand and accept the modifications and allowances made for the brother or sister with a disability.
 For various reasons, parents sometimes do not expect their child with an autism spectrum disorder to have chores and other responsibilities around the house.
 Attempts should be made to make each child’s responsibilities and privileges consistent and dependent on ability.
-Be careful not to underestimate the ability of the child with the autism spectrum disorder.
+Be careful not to underestimate the ability of the child with an autism spectrum disorder.

 - Siblings need time to work through their feelings with patience, understanding, and guidance from their parent(s) and or a professional, if appropriate.
-Listen and acknowledge you hear what is being said.
+Listen and acknowledge that you hear what is being said.
 Validate the sibling’s feelings both positive and negative as normal and acceptable.
 Repeat back what you have heard the sibling say and check for accuracy.
 Sharing your positive and negative emotions appropriately is also important.
 Remember parents are important models of behavior.
 Help siblings learn ways to cope with and manage their emotions.

 - Siblings need opportunities to experience a “normal” family life and activities.
 If needed, draw on resources in the community both informal and formal.
-Some families are uncomfortable in asking for help.
+Some families are uncomfortable asking for help.
 For the sake of everyone in the family, it is important to find and use resources available such as respite care services and other community programs for persons with disabilities and their families.
 Most families would be overwhelmed without some breaks from the ongoing demands of caring for children with a disability.
 Siblings and parents need opportunities for activities where the focus of energy is not on the child with special needs.

 - Siblings need opportunities to feel that they are not alone and that others understand and share some of the same experiences.
 Parents should recognize the need for siblings to know that there are others who are growing up in similar family situations with a brother or sister with a disability.
 Opportunities to meet other siblings and/or read about other siblings are very valuable for most of these children.
 Some children might benefit from attending a sibling support group or a sibling event where they can talk about feelings and feel accepted by others who share a common understanding while also having opportunities for fun.